-Rolles Gracie Lineage: Mitsuyo Maeda > Carlos Gracie Sr. > Carlos Gracie Junior > Rolles Gracie
+Lineage: Mitsuyo Maeda > Carlos Gracie Sr. > Carlos Gracie Junior > Rolles Gracie

 Team/Affiliation: Renzo Gracie Jiu Jitsu

-Rolles Gracie Junior Biography
+Rolles Gracie Biography

-In 1998 he moved to Boca Raton in Florida to live with his mother, unfortunately there wasn’t many BJJ schools nearby, so he picked up Judo practice, were he also excelled, and winning important competitions in the sport.
+In 1998 he moved to Boca Raton in Florida to live with his mother, unfortunately there wasn’t many BJJ schools nearby, so he picked up Judo practice, were he excelled, winning important competitions in the sport.
 In 1999 Rolles decided to go back to Rio to pursue his desire to achieve Jiu Jitsu greatness.
 That came by with the help of Carlinhos Gracie, who helped him progress and awarded him his black belt a few years later.

 In 2004 Rolles moved to New York City to work with his older cousin Renzo Gracie, helping him with his classes while improving his all around game in preparation for an MMA career he craved for.
 Under the Renzo Gracie banner he initiated his MMA career, in 2007 in the IFL (International Fight League), later moving on to fight in China for the Art of War promotion.

 Rolles Gracie vs. Sam Holloway – IFL